MichaelXF/js-confuser/README.md

 ### `opaquePredicates`

-An [Opaque Predicate](https://en.wikipedia.org/wiki/Opaque_predicate) is a predicate(true/false) that is evaluated at runtime, this can confuse reverse engineers understanding your code. (`true/false`)
+An [Opaque Predicate](https://en.wikipedia.org/wiki/Opaque_predicate) is a predicate(true/false) that is evaluated at runtime, this can confuse reverse engineers from understanding your code. (`true/false`)

 - Potency Medium
 - Resilience Medium